irods/irods_docs/docs/system_overview/configuration.md

 ## /etc/irods/server_config.json

-This file defines the behavior of the server Agent that answers individual requests coming into iRODS.
+This file defines the behavior of the server-side processes that answer incoming requests coming into iRODS.
 It is created and populated by the installer package.

+iRODS 5 servers only require a working server_config.json file.
+All server properties which existed in the service account user's irods_environment.json file have been provided via the server_config.json file.

 !!!
 IMPORTANT
     All configuration settings are required unless marked as optional.
 The value associated with a key represents the default value.